Posted in Blogging Marin on Wednesday, September 2, 2015 by MCVB Staff

 Golden Gate National Recreation Area

 Marin Headlands is a camper's dream destination not only for the unrestricted views of the Bay but for its extensive campsite list.
-There are two walk-in campgrounds at the the Golden Gate National Recreation Area (GGNRA) located at the north end of the Golden Gate Bridge.
+There are two walk-in campgrounds at the Golden Gate National Recreation Area (GGNRA) located at the north end of the Golden Gate Bridge.
 Alternatively, Kirby Cove is a drive-up campground with four different sites.
 Each accommodates groups of up to 10 people, making this a smart choice for families.

 Mount Tamalpais State Park